Wine Cellar Design

 Lighting in a wine cellar serves dual purposes: functionality and atmosphere.
 Concealed cove lighting is a superb choice for creating that beautiful, moody ambiance.

 • Soft and Indirect: Avoid harsh overhead lights.
 Instead, opt for soft, indirect lighting that highlights the architecture and the wine bottles without exposing them to damaging UV rays or heat.
+Other than when you visit them, the wines should be left in darkness.

 • LED Technology: LED lights are ideal.
 They emit very little heat and are energy-efficient, making them perfect for a controlled environment.